greg-ogs/epm-devops-essentials-bash-tasks/README.md

 4) Path to accounts.csv file should be as argument to the script.
 ## Definition of done.
-Developed bash script which automatically creates accounts_new.csv and updates columns name and email based on the rules above.
+Developed bash script which automatically creates accounts_new.csv and updates columns name and email based on the rules above.\
+**Script should not use any additional installed packages!**

 ## Example:
 ```bash